ART PANELS

 Then there are many artists who, particularly for smaller artworks, simply prefer the relative ease of working with Art Panels, plus the rigid, durable qualities they offer.

 Solid wood art panels feature extensively throughout Renaissance painting, but go much further back in history, with pieces still in existence that date back to the 2nd century.
-The process of creating sufficiently smooth panel surfaces from wood in those eras was a difficult and time-consuming challenge.
+The process of creating sufficiently smooth panel surfaces from wood in those eras was a difficult and time-consuming challenge

 Eventually, the introduction of manufactured or engineered wood materials allowed for building art panels with a more uniform appearance and stronger, more stable structure.

-How we build our Art Panels
+How We Build Our Art Panels

-We cut our Art Panels using machine technology and tools, but purposefully work on a small production scale that prioritizes the human factor, with the skill and eye of an experienced craftsman vetting every detail.
+We cut our Art Panels using machine technology and tools, but purposefully work on a production scale that prioritizes the human factor, with the skill and eye of an experienced craftsman vetting every detail.

-Features of our Art Panels
+Features Of Our Art Panels

-Again, standard we produce breaks down largely to the quality of the materials and the strength and precision of the design.
+The standard we produce breaks down largely to the quality of the materials and the strength and precision of the design.

+Wood quality is paramount.
 We meticulously source and scrutinize every piece of wood that enters our studio.
-Clear lumber is key and, in our experience over three decades, only certain woods are suitable for making panels.
+Clear lumber is key and, in our four decades worth of experience, only certain woods are suitable for making panels.

 Art Panel Types